twowaits/SDE-Interview-Questions/Amazon/README.md

   - A typical junction has 4 group of lights.
   - Additional question: design the system in a way that allows cars which start from one junction after a red light don't have to stop at the next one.

+2. Design a card game by considering following assumptions:

+  - There should me more than one method of cards distribution such as even distribution, uneven distribution, etc.
+  - There are multiple situations which could be considered as winning situation:
+    - One who finishes all his cards early.
+    - One who earns the maximum points at the last.
 <br/>
 <br/>
 <i><u name="misc">Miscellaneous</u></i>